 On Being Thankful

-I REALIZE A GOOD PERCENTAGE OF US count our daily blessings, at least the people I hang out with do.
-Being thankful for the gifts given in our life is a darn good position to take.
-It takes some mental horsepower to bring this into your mentality.
+I REALIZE A GOOD NUMBER OF US count our daily blessings.
+At least the people I hang out with do.
+Being thankful for the gifts in our life is a darn good position to embrace.
+It takes some mental horsepower to bring this into your mental field.
 I work at these necessary positive thoughts in a world bombarded in negative energy.

-How cool she was and such a lady, and she got it.
+How cool she was and such a lady.
+She got it.

 I am thankful that she will always be my mom.